alibstill/housing/02_dbt/README.md

 **Generate Docs**

+To get an overview of the models, a description of the columns and view the lineage graphs, you can generate documentation and have it served locally:

 ```bash
 dbt docs generate

 dbt docs serve --port=8090 # if you have kestra running you need to specify a different port
 ```

+I have also used a tool called [dbterd](https://github.com/datnguye/dbterd) to help generate initial mermaid entity relationship diagrams from dbt artifact files, which I have revised for use in [models.md](./models.md).

 **Run tests**